AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 # A Matrix Library

 In the previous chapters we presented an implementation of a neural network made of layers and neurons (_i.e.,_ instances of `NeuronLayer` and `Neuron`).
 Although instructive, our implementation does not reflects classical ways of implementing a neural network.
 A layer can be expressed as a matrix of weights and a vector of biases.
-This is actually how most libraries to build neural network (_e.g.,_ TensorFlow and PyTorch) actually operate.
+This is actually how most libraries to build neural networks (_e.g.,_ TensorFlow and PyTorch) actually operate.

 This chapter lays out a small library to build and manipulate matrices.
 This chapter is important for the subsequent chapter which is about how networks can be implemented using matrices.
 Matrix are particular data structure for which operations cannot efficiently be implemented in Pharo.
 We will write such costly operations in C but make them accessible within Pharo.

 In addition to defining a matrix library, this chapters highlights one particular aspect of Pharo, which is the use of Foreign Function Interface (FFI).
-This is a relevant mechanism whenever one wishes to make Pharo use external libraries written using the C or C++ languages.
+This is a relevant mechanism whenever one wishes to make Pharo use external libraries written using the C or C++ programming languages.
 For example, TensorFlow is written in C++, which may be accessed from Pharo using the very same technique presented in this chapter.

 This chapter is long and contains many inter-dependent methods.
 The chapter needs to be fully implemented before being functional.

 ## Matrix operations in C

 Pharo does not provide built-in features to manipulate matrices.
 Although we could implement them in Pharo, it would suffer from very poor performances.
 Instead, we will code a small library in C to support the elementary C operations.
 Create a file named `matrix.c` with the following C code:

 ```C
 void dot(double *m1, int m1_nb_rows, int m1_nb_columns, double *m2,